What does an Ombudsman do?

 Who can I contact to report fraud?

-The Health and Human Services Commission Office of Inspector General (OIG) works to prevent and reduce waste, abuse and fraud within the Texas Health and Human Services System.
-Any state employee or public citizen may report waste, abuse or fraud to OIG toll-free at 1-800-436-6184 or use their online form.
+The HHS office of Inspector General works to prevent and reduce waste, abuse and fraud within the HHS system.
+Any state employee or public citizen may report waste, abuse or fraud to OIG at 800-436-6184 or use their online form.